-One statement of the problem is as a simple sequential program which uses a stack.
+One statement of the problem is as a simple sequential program which uses a stack, as shown in Figure 1.

 We will be concerned with snapshots of the stack at step i.
 An appealing quality of this specific formulation of the parenthesesmatching problem is that all stacks can be recovered from the output, just by repeatedly following references until the root is reached (here represented by a value of -1).